 An extensive range of GR Parts will allow owners to customise and personalise their GR Yaris.

 The GR Yaris RZ promises to be a one of kind car.
-Local plans are still to be confirmed.
-Which means there’s time to save up for the Toyota that’s set to reinvent the hot hatch for once and for all…
+And with local plans now confirmed, it’s time to save up for the Toyota set to reinvent the hot hatch for once and for all…